-Protocol - What you must do Guidance - How you should do it Services Agreement to be developed or updated during a CFT meeting, or individually at a later time if family preferred.
-A CFT meeting should include the juvenile's parents, a county child welfare worker, supervisor, and a neutral facilitator.
+Protocol - What you must do Guidance - How you should do it A CFT meeting should include the juvenile's parents, a county child welfare worker, supervisor, and a neutral facilitator.
 The agency should consider the juvenile's wishes regarding their participation and invite a support person and/or mentor who can advocate and assist the juvenile with their input throughout the meeting.
 The juvenile's development and cognitive abilities should be taken into consideration.
 Current placement providers, and former placement providers (when appropriate) should be invited to participate in CFT meetings.